AnisElarbi1/partitionerTest/README.md

 git clone https://github.com/AnisElarbi1/partitionerTest.git
 ```

+## Installation

+Clean and build the project, run the command:
+mvn install

 ## Contributing
 Pull requests are welcome.
 For major changes, please open an issue first to discuss what you would like to change.